wesleyhales/wesleyhales.com/blog/2013-02-25-How-Collective-Wisdom-Shapes-a-Talk.md

 ### From GA and Custom Events
 This is an overview of the device analytics.
 I didn't want to reinvent the wheel on User Agent detection and keeping track of sessions, so I leveraged GA.
+The following data is from my talk, in the video above, given on February 18th.
 [<img src="/images/posts/2013-02-25/feb18Devnexus.PNG" alt="onslyde architecture" class="margin10 max-width-100">](/images/posts/2013-02-25/feb18Devnexus.PNG)

 ## Conclusion